Meta Batch-Instance Normalization for Generalizable Person Re-Identification: Experiments

 \subsection{Datasets and Settings}

-\textbf{Datasets:} To evaluate the generalization capability of the proposed method, we employ the large-scale Re-ID benchmark~\cite{song2019generalizable}, where the public large-scale Re-ID datasets are combined as multiple source domains and the small-scale Re-ID datasets are used as unseen target domains.
-Source datasets contain CUHK02~\cite{li2013locally}, CUHK03~\cite{li2014deepreid}, Market-1501~\cite{zheng2015scalable}, DukeMTMC-ReID~\cite{zheng2017unlabeled}, and CUHK-SYSU PersonSearch~\cite{xiao2016end}, and target datasets include VIPeR~\cite{gray2008viewpoint}, PRID~\cite{hirzer2011person}, GRID~\cite{loy2009multi}, and QMUL i-LIDS~\cite{wei2009associating}.
+\textbf{Datasets:} To evaluate the generalization capability of our method, we employ the large-scale domain generalization (DG) Re-ID benchmark~\cite{song2019generalizable} and the cross-domain Re-ID problem.
+In the large-scale DG Re-ID setting, source datasets contain CUHK02~\cite{li2013locally}, CUHK03~\cite{li2014deepreid}, Market-1501~\cite{zheng2015scalable}, DukeMTMC-ReID~\cite{zheng2017unlabeled}, and CUHK-SYSU PersonSearch~\cite{xiao2016end}, and target datasets include VIPeR~\cite{gray2008viewpoint}, PRID~\cite{hirzer2011person}, GRID~\cite{loy2009multi}, and QMUL i-LIDS~\cite{wei2009associating}.
 All images in the source datasets are used for training regardless of train/test splits, and the total number of identities is $M = 18,\!530$ with $N = 121,\!765$ images.
+In the cross-domain Re-ID setting, we employ Market-1501~\cite{zheng2015scalable} and DukeMTMC-ReID~\cite{zheng2017unlabeled}.
+We alternately construct the two datasets into source and target domains.
+At this time, we regard each camera within a dataset as an individual domain.